Philip the Arab and Christianity: Views on Constantine

-In Shahîd's judgment, the imprecision and unemphatic tone of Eusebius' passage at 6.34 is the major cause of the lack of scholarly consensus on Philip's Christianity.
-To Shahîd, Eusebius' wording choice is a reflection of his own lack of enthusiasm for Philip's Christianity, which is in turn a reflection of the special position Constantine held in his regards and in his written work.
-A number of scholars, following E. Schwartz, believe the later editions of Eusebius' Historia to have been extensively revised to adapt to the deterioration of Licinius in the public memory (and official damnatio memoriae) after Constantine deposed and executed him in 324–25.
-Passages of the Historia incompatible with Licinius' denigration were suppressed, and an account of the last years of his life was replaced with a summary of the Council of Nicaea.
+In Shahîd's judgment, the imprecision and unemphatic tone of Eusebius's passage at 6.34 is the major cause of the lack of scholarly consensus on Philip's Christianity.
+To Shahîd, Eusebius's wording choice is a reflection of his own lack of enthusiasm for Philip's Christianity, which is in turn a reflection of the special position Constantine held in his regards and in his written work.
+A number of scholars, following E. Schwartz, believe the later editions of Eusebius's Historia to have been extensively revised to adapt to the deterioration of Licinius in the public memory (and official damnatio memoriae) after Constantine deposed and executed him in 324–25.
+Passages of the Historia incompatible with Licinius's denigration were suppressed, and an account of the last years of his life was replaced with a summary of the Council of Nicaea.
 Shahîd suggests that, in addition to these anti-Licinian deletions, Eusebius also edited out favorable notices on Philip to better glorify Constantine's achievement.

 In 335, Eusebius wrote and delivered his Laudes Constantini, a panegyric on the thirtieth anniversary of the emperor's reign; his Vita Constantini, written over the next two years, has the same laudatory tone.
 The ecclesiastical historian, who framed his chronology on the reigns of emperors and related the entries in his history to each emperor's reign, understood Constantine's accession as something miraculous, especially as it came immediately after the Great Persecution.
 The final edition of his Historia has its climax in Constantine's reign, the ultimate "triumph of Christianity".
-Shahîd argues, it was therefore in his authorial interest to obscure the details of Philip, the first Christian emperor; hence, because of Eusebius' skill in narrative and deception, modern historians give Constantine that title.
+Shahîd argues, it was therefore in his authorial interest to obscure the details of Philip, the first Christian emperor; hence, because of Eusebius's skill in narrative and deception, modern historians give Constantine that title.

 Shahîd further argues that the facts of Philip's alleged Christianity would also discourage Eusebius from celebrating that emperor.
 Firstly, Philip lacks an exciting conversion narrative; secondly, his religion was private, unlike Constantine's very public patronage of the faith; and, thirdly, his reign only lasted five years, not long enough to enact much amelioration of the Christians' condition.
-In Shahîd's view, the insignificance of his reign to the progress of Christianity, Eusebius' subject, combined with Eusebius' role as Constantine's panegyrist, explain the tone and content of his account.
+In Shahîd's view, the insignificance of his reign to the progress of Christianity, Eusebius's subject, combined with his role as Constantine's panegyrist, explain the tone and content of his account.